SuusHeijnekamp2004/Living-Ocean/README.md

 ### Step five - Integrating audio input

-1. A microphone input is added to the system
-Live audio is used as an external input to influence the visual behavior of the fishes.
+1. A microphone input is added to the system live audio is used as an external input to influence the visual behavior of the fishes.
 The audio signal is analyzed and converted into usable control values.

-2. Audio data modulates the noise deformation
-The intensity of the sound affects the noise parameters applied to the torus.
+2. Audio data modulates the noise deformation the intensity of the sound affects the noise parameters applied to the torus.
 Louder or more complex audio results in stronger deformation, which in turn changes the fish positions.

-3. Structural control instead of direct animation Instead of moving the fish directly, the underlying structure (the torus) is manipulated.
+3. Structural control instead of direct animation instead of moving the fish directly, the underlying structure (the torus) is manipulated.
 This keeps the system coherent and easier to control.

 ### Step six - Rotation and camera placement

-1. The torus is continuously rotated
-Rotation is applied to create a sense of motion and flow.
+1. The torus is continuously rotated rotation is applied to create a sense of motion and flow.
 This movement is smooth and consistent, contributing to the illusion of swimming fish.

-2. A camera is placed inside the centre of the torus The camera is positioned in the empty space inside the torus and oriented outward.
+2. A camera is placed inside the centre of the torus the camera is positioned in the empty space inside the torus and oriented outward.
 This placement allows the viewer to see only a small section of the rotating structure.

-3. Motion is created relative to the camera
-Because the camera remains stationary while the torus rotates, the fish appear to move through space.
+3. Motion is created relative to the camera because the camera remains stationary while the torus rotates, the fish appear to move through space.
 This approach simplifies animation while maintaining a strong visual effect.

 ### Step seven - Resulting system behavior

-1. Fish appear to flow continuously around the viewer The combination instancing, deformation and rotation creates a dynamic environment.
+1. Fish appear to flow continuously around the viewer the combination instancing, deformation and rotation creates a dynamic environment.
 The motion feels continuous rather than looped or mechanical.

-2. The system reacts to audio input in real time Changes in sound immediately influence the visual structure.
+2. The system reacts to audio input in real time changes in sound immediately influence the visual structure.
 This makes the installation responsive and interactive.

-3. Complex behavior emerges from simple components
-The final result is produced by combining basic systems rather than complex individual animations.
+3. Complex behavior emerges from simple components the final result is produced by combining basic systems rather than complex individual animations.
 This makes the project modular and expendable.

 # 4. Communication diagram